wso2-attic/ballerina-integrator/README.md

    ```
    NOTE : Replace `172.17.0.1` if your local docker IP differs from `172.17.0.1`

-3) Run the Promethues docker image using the following command
+3) Run the Prometheus docker image using the following command
    ```
    docker run -p 19090:9090 -v /tmp/prometheus.yml prom/prometheus
    ```

-4) Finally, you can access Promethues from the following URL
+4) Finally, you can access Prometheus at the following URL
    ```
    http://localhost:19090/
    ```